webdriverio/workshop/chapter_08.md

 - Setup a GitHub workflow to run your tests in GitHub
 - Make it run your tests locally
 - Bundle your Allure result page as workflow artifact for your to download

-To run tests locally in a GitHub action we recommend to pick `macos-latest` as OS to run the tests on.
-The GitHub Actions environment comes with Chrome installed so WebdriverIO will work out of the box.
-Based on that you can create a workflow that installs your project and kicks of your test.